openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

 In general Scenes tend to look like:

-    String   SceneMasterClosetLights "Master Closet Lights Scene" <sofa> (GScene) {mios="unit:house,scene:109/status,command:,in:MAP(miosStatusIn.map)", autoupdate="false"}
+    String   SceneMasterClosetLights "Master Closet Lights Scene" <sofa> (GScene) {mios="unit:house,scene:109/status, autoupdate="false"}

 Or if you want the Scene executed upon receipt of `ON` or `TOGGLE` Commands:

-    String   SceneMasterClosetLights "Master Closet Lights Scene" <sofa> (GScene) {mios="unit:house,scene:109/status,command:ON|TOGGLE,in:MAP(miosStatusIn.map)", autoupdate="false"}
+    String   SceneMasterClosetLights "Master Closet Lights Scene" <sofa> (GScene) {mios="unit:house,scene:109/status,command:ON|TOGGLE", autoupdate="false"}

-NOTE: Here we've added an additional configuration to the binding declaration, `autoupdate="false"`, to ensure the Switch no longer has the `ON` and `OFF` States automatically managed, and instead just looks like a Button.
+**NOTE**: Here we've added an additional configuration to the binding declaration, `autoupdate="false"`, to ensure the Switch no longer has the `ON` and `OFF` States automatically managed.
+In openHAB, this declaration ensures that the UI rendition appears like a Button.